mdjkenna/GraphStateMachine/README.md

 <summary>Transition Guards and Guard State</summary>

 Transition guards can block transitions across edges based on your own conditions.
-They dynamically constrain possible state transitions to a subset of those defined by the graph.
+They dynamically constrain state transitions to a subset of those defined in the graph.

 ```kotlin
 addEdge {